The Most Comprehensive List of GDrive Organisational Features

 This is another common question that many wonder about.

 What was once called Google Drive File Stream is now known as Google Drive Desktop.

 The Google Drive Desktop App allows you to automatically sync Google Drive files that are stored in the cloud onto your computer.
-You even have the option to create two-way synchronization.
+You even have the option to create two-way synchronisation.
 If your computer crashes you can still get to these files in the cloud from any machine.
 This is an important safety net to have in place.

 To use Google File Stream offline with your desktop you’ll just need to change one default setting.
 Any work you complete offline will automatically sync to the cloud when you’re back online.

 Install Google Drive Desktop (formerly Google drive filestream download)